 In terms of regular, work-related communication, holding a Zoom meeting tends to be the fallback option.
 However, you need to habitually ask yourself, “Does my team really need a meeting?”

-Zoom fatigue is real, so ask your manager to consider other forms of interaction such as platforms like Slack and workflow tools including Trello to carefully document each step in a project and keep participants just as informed as they would be through Zoom.
+Zoom fatigue is real, so ask your manager to consider other forms of interaction such as platforms like Slack and workflow tools including Trello to carefully document each step in a project.
+These can keep participants just as informed as they would be through Zoom.

 As remote work and work flexibility have become the norm for many businesses, and will likely continue to be for the foreseeable future, it’s important that employees optimize their productivity while creating a sense of work-life balance.
 Some of the key steps to achieve this include: